Balakrishnan-10/Understanding-Problem-Statements-Systematic-Solution/README.md

 5. Check if a string contains only alphabets.
 6. Calcuate the area of circle with a given Radius (r).
 7. Check if a character is a vowel
+8. Find the difference of two integers.
+9. Check if a number is even or odd.